rvanbruggen/HackoladeGitTestRepo/README.md

 # HackoladeGitTestRepo
-This is a a small repo that would allow for quick demonstration of [the Hackolade Studio Workgroup Edition's](https://hackolade.com/editions.html) GIT integration and collaboration.
+This is a repo that would allow for quick demonstration of [the Hackolade Studio Workgroup Edition's](https://hackolade.com/editions.html) GIT integration and collaboration.

 ## Table of contents